Richard Hingston: Early life

-Hingston was the son of Rev. Richard Edward Hull Kingston (1859–1883), of Aglish, County Waterford, and Frances Sandiford.
-Most of his early life was spent in the family home at Horsehead in Passage West, County Cork.
+Hingston was born into a middle-class Anglo-Irish family in Blackrock, a suburb of Cork.
+He was the youngest son of Frances (née Sandiford, c.
+1855-1947) and the Reverend Richard Edward Hull Hingston (1859–1924), a Church of Ireland rector, of Aglish, County Waterford.
+Hingston had two older brothers, James Henry Hingston (1884-1954) and Henry Sandiford Hingston (1885-1956).
+His six-times great-grandfather, Major James Hingston of Devonshire, was one of Oliver Cromwell's settlers in Ireland.
+Most of Hingston's early life was spent in the family home at Horsehead in Passage West, County Cork.

-He was educated at Merchant Taylors' School and at University College Cork.
+He was educated at Merchant Taylors' School in London and at University College Cork.
 He graduated from the National University of Ireland with first-class honours in 1910, and almost immediately obtained a position in the Indian Medical Service.
 He secured second place in the I.M.S. examination, among the eminent group which included T. A. Hughes, the physiologist, Clive Newcomb, the research chemist, and Henry Shortt, the parasitologist.

 In 1913, he was seconded from military duty as naturalist to the Indo-Russian Pamir triangulation expedition.
-In 1914 he went on war service and saw action in East Africa, France, Mesopotamia, and the N.W.
-Frontier, gaining two mentions in dispatches and the Military Cross for gallantry in action.
+In 1914 he went on service during the First World War and saw action in East Africa, France, Mesopotamia, and the North-West Frontier, gaining two mentions in dispatches and the Military Cross for gallantry in action.

 Naturalist and author

 In 1920 he published a book detailing his 1914 & 1916 travels in the Himalayan valley of Hazara, in what is now Pakistan, entitled A Naturalist in Himalaya.
 He was elected to the Royal Geographical Society on 22 June 1922, proposed by Lt.-Col. Williamson Oswald and seconded by John Scott Keltie.

-In 1924, he was appointed medical officer and naturalist to the Mount Everest Expedition, although he was not a mountaineer by profession but rather a doctor and naturalist.
+In 1924, he was appointed medical officer to the Mount Everest Expedition.
 As a naturalist he collected 10,000 animal samples (insects for the largest part), and 500 plant specimens during the 1924 expedition.
 Among his finds were a species of spider he discovered living at 22,000 feet (later named as Euophrys omnisuperstes), the highest known habitat for any animal.
-There he also studied and later published his findings on the effects of high altitudes on the human body in Physiological Difficulties in the Ascent of Mount Everest, published in The Alpine Journal (1925).

-Despite his lack of official climbing skills, Hingston was able to come to the aid of Edward Norton at Camp IV when Norton was struck by snow blindness.
+There he also studied and later published his findings on the effects of high altitudes on the human body in "Physiological Difficulties in the Ascent of Mount Everest", published in the Alpine Journal in 1925.
+Despite his lack of official mountaineering experience, Hingston was able to come to the aid of Edward Norton at Camp IV when Norton was struck by snow blindness.

 From 1925 till 1927, he acted as surgeon-naturalist to the Marine Survey of India on H.I.M.S.
 Investigator.
 This post enabled him to conduct new and innovative research which provided rich fields of scientific treasure for several I.M.S. officers such as Alcock and Sewell.